didicayu/Social-Media-WebProject/README.md

 1. **Topic Search**: Users can enter a topic into the search bar.
 The application then queries Reddit's API to find subreddits that match the entered topic.

-2. **Display Results**: The search results are displayed on a dedicated page, listing the top 10 matching subreddits.
-This page provides an overview of each subreddit, including its title and a brief description.
+2. **Display Results**: The search results are displayed on a dedicated page, listing the top 10 matching posts from the selected subreddit.
+This page provides an overview of each post, including its title and a brief description.

 3. **Integration with Database**: Alongside viewing the subreddit information, users have the option to integrate selected data into our application's database.
 This means that any interesting posts found within these subreddits can be saved directly as posts in our application.

 4. **Creating Posts**: For each selected subreddit post, users can click a "Save Post" button.
-This action saves the post's content, along with its metadata (such as likes, comments, and shares), into our database as a new post.
+This action saves the post's content, along with its metadata (such as likes and comments), into our database as a new post.

 5. **Redirection**: After saving a post, users are redirected to the "Home" page, where they are greeted with a success message confirming that the post has been saved.